Depression Therapy

 Do you have a hard time getting out of bed in the morning?

 If so, you are not alone.
-Symptoms of depression can be caused by a variety of reasons.
-These include the loss of a relationship or a family member, negative life events, or pressures felt from having to keep up with everyday functioning.
+A variety of reasons can cause signs and symptoms of depression.
+These include the loss of a relationship or a family member, negative life events, or pressures from having to keep up with everyday functioning.
 Many people also experience symptoms of depression from unemployment and work or school-related stress.

-Depression is painful not only for the person suffering, but also for their loved ones.
+Depression is painful not only for the person suffering but also for their loved ones.
 Depression symptoms can negatively affect how you feel, the way you think, and how you act.
 You may isolate yourself from your loved ones and no longer participate in things that once brought you joy.
 It is important to note that depression is different from sadness or grief.
 Symptoms of depression must last at least two weeks and there must be a change from your previous functioning for a diagnosis.
-If the sadness persists and inhibits your day-to-day life, then you may need to reach out to a professional.
+If the sadness persists and inhibits your day-to-day life, you may need to contact a professional.
+Major depressive disorder therapy is available here.

 Major depressive disorder symptoms may differ in severity from mild depression symptoms.
 Below are some common symptoms of depression: